Small Cell Lung Cancer

 What is small cell lung cancer?

-What are the types of small cell lung cancer?
+There are two types of small cell lung cancer:

 Symptoms and Causes